Why do we need a map?

 The 14th Floor Evacuation

-During the course of an eight hour training class in New York City, while conducting a class on policies and procedures, we had an unexpected and unplanned fire emergency – a true emergency not a drill.
+In one recent experience, during the course of an eight-hour training class in New York City, conducting a class on policies and procedures, we had an unexpected and unplanned fire emergency – a true emergency, not a drill.
 During the evacuation, everyone was instructed to leave everything in the classroom and exit immediately down the stairwells.
 At the end of the street we met, we counted heads to verify everyone had successfully evacuated.
 Unfortunately, the damage was extensive and we were not allowed to return to the building that afternoon.
-Given the lateness of the afternoon, we dismissed class.
+Given the lateness of the afternoon, we dismissed the class.

 - Keeping Training Sessions on Track